eduk8s-tests/lab-tkg-aws-installer/README.md

 Guided installer for TKG on AWS
 ===============================

-This is a guided installer for deploying a Tanzu Kubernetes Grid management cluster to AWS, and also provides some examples for creating additional workload clusters.
+This is a guided installer for deploying a Tanzu Kubernetes Grid (TKG) management cluster to Amazon Web Services (AWS).

+The installer also provides some examples for creating additional workload clusters and managing them.

 The installer is intended to be run on your local docker service using ``docker-compose``.
 You will then be provided with a web interface which